-In The BIC Journey , I have used ballpoint pens BIC® (generally used for common writing, in offices, schools, etc.) to draw from a selection of comic strips of ‘Krazy Kat’, realized between 1925 y 1931 by the author George Herriman, first author de comics whose work’s been recognized as an important influence in the visual arts, marking the works of artists of his time til today.
+In The BIC Journey , I have used ballpoint pens BIC® to draw from a selection of comic strips of ‘Krazy Kat’, realized between 1925 y 1931 by the author George Herriman, first author de comics whose work’s been recognized as an important influence in the visual arts, marking the works of artists of his time til today.

-In The BIC Journey, the narrative as well as the structural elements (characters and landscapes, grids and speech bubbles) have been abstracted through an analogue technique of ‘fogging’ the original images, leaving the hand free of tracing new forms, perceived through the drawing process.
+In The BIC Journey, the narrative as well as the structural elements have been abstracted through an analogue technique of ‘fogging’ the original images, leaving the hand free of tracing new forms, perceived through the drawing process.
 Hence the graphic language establishes a possibility of reading signs of drama and traces of humor within abstract compositions, and ultimately proposes a 24h visual journey of the mind, through the standard colors of a mass-produced, industrialized tool.

 I’m sharing with you a selection of drawings and paintings made through 2014, year in which I started working with the concepts of narrative and structure, synthetic drawing and visual abstraction and the question of humor within artistic practice — all of it being directly influenced by certain references of comics and press caricatures.